Brendan Dassey Of 'Making A Murderer' Won't Have Case Heard By Supreme Court

 The U.S. Supreme Court announced Monday that it has declined to hear Dassey's appeal, which means the conviction stands.
 As usual, the court did not provide a reason for denying the petition.

-Dassey's lawyer says that her team "will continue to fight to free Brendan Dassey."
+Dassey's lawyer says her team "will continue to fight to free Brendan Dassey."

 "The video of Brendan's interrogation shows a confused boy who was manipulated by experienced police officers into accepting their story of how the murder of Teresa Halbach happened," Laura Nirider said in a statement.
 "By the end of the interrogation, Brendan was so confused that he actually thought he was going to return to school after confessing to murder."